-The college offers more than 33 majors in 31 degree programs and 25 occupational certification plans.
+The college offers more than 33 majors in 31 degree programs and 28 occupational certification plans.
 An excellent faculty supports the instructional programs and provides an outstanding learning environment.
 An expanded Learning Center that includes both a writing and a math center provides academic support and tutorial services.
 In addition, students receive support services within the areas of Counseling, Financial Aid, Extended Opportunity Programs and Services (EOPS), Career Center, Transfer Center, Disabled Student Programs and Services (DSP&S), Health Services, Workforce Readiness Training, and Admissions and Records.
 Opportunities for co-curricular activities are available through student government, campus clubs, and organizations.

 The transfer program continues to prepare students well for the four-year colleges and universities.
 The number of graduates receiving two-year Associate in Arts or Associate in Science degrees has increased by more than 1,000 percent since 1972.
-Our occupational education programs, such as Radiologic Technology, Respiratory Therapy, Emergency Medical Services, and Computer Information Systems, have become cutting-edge programs in high technology and are preparing students for the challenges of the future.
+Our occupational education programs, such as Radiologic Technology, Respiratory Care, Emergency Medical Services, and Computer Information Systems, have become cutting-edge programs in high technology and are preparing students for the challenges of the future.
 Our Fire Technology and Paramedic programs have earned regional and national recognition and are heavily subscribed.
-Our expanding fine arts program makes Crafton Hills College a cultural center for the East Valley.
+Our expanding Fine Arts program makes Crafton Hills College a cultural center for the East Valley.

 The last few years have been especially exciting and gratifying as the campus accomplishes its planning goals.
-The college installed seven new "smart classrooms," which include high tech equipment such as multimedia computers, smart boards, easy access Internet connectivity for laptops, enhanced sound, DVD players, and projection devices.
-The campus also opened a new computing lab with 36 work stations on the third floor of the Library near our Learning Center.
-The college's wireless tower was updated, speeding up all campus online connections.
+The college continues to convert more classrooms into "smart classrooms" which include high tech equipment such as multimedia computers, smart boards, easy access Internet connectivity for laptops, enhanced sound, DVD players, and projection devices.
+The campus now has wireless connectivity for students in the cafeteria and is actively planning for more wireless sites.

-During the past year, the college hired an architectural firm and began the process of developing a 20-year campus master plan that includes the construction of a new library and technical building within the next five years and the addition of more "smart classrooms."
-The architects interviewed faculty, staff, and the public, and they reviewed the data with the core committee to determine the priorities for the plan.
+A 20-year campus facilities master plan is now completed that includes the construction of a new library and technical building within the next five years and the addition of more "smart classrooms."
+The architects, with faculty, staff, and public user groups, are involved in the actual programming of new facilities before entering the design stage.

 Crafton Hills College continues to work with its partners in K-12 and Higher Education in a P-16 Council, as well as with its business partners in the Alliance for Education, to increase communication and facilitate access to educational and training opportunities for the citizens of the Inland Empire.
-In conjunction with the Alliance for Education and other local agencies, the CHC Economic Development Office created and collected information from surveys regarding workforce needs in the region for construction, transportation, manufacturing, retail, and other occupations.
+This year Crafton Hills College received two Title V grants with the purpose of establishing a comprehensive Developmental Education Program and support services as well as creating an office of Resource Development.